OmkarNarwade/Modern-Wallet-App/README.md

 This project highlights how AI tools were used to enhance development efficiency:

-Code Refactoring & Modularization
+**1.Code Refactoring & Modularization**

-Used AI (ChatGPT) to split the monolithic main.dart file into multiple modules:
+-Used AI (ChatGPT) to split the monolithic main.dart file into multiple modules:

  - screens/modern_wallet_screen.dart

  - widgets/stat_card.dart

  - widgets/transaction_tile.dart

  - widgets/brand_bottom_sheet.dart

  - models/transaction.dart

  - utils/icons.dart

-Result: Cleaner structure, easier maintenance, and improved readability.
+- Result: Cleaner structure, easier maintenance, and improved readability.

-**Widget Creation & UI Tweaks**
+**2.Widget Creation & UI Tweaks**

-AI helped create reusable widgets like StatCard and TransactionTile.
+- AI helped create reusable widgets like StatCard and TransactionTile.

-Assisted in adding animations and styling for a professional UI/UX.
+- Assisted in adding animations and styling for a professional UI/UX.

-**Documentation & README Generation**
+**3.Documentation & README Generation**

-Used AI to generate detailed README, folder structure, and instructions for easy GitHub setup.
+- Used AI to generate detailed README, folder structure, and instructions for easy GitHub setup.

 **Concrete Example:**
 Before AI assistance, the project had all functionality in main.dart, making it hard to maintain.
 Using AI, the code was split into modular files, reducing complexity by ~60% and enabling faster future enhancements.